LoweringLevel/LoweringLevel.github.io/_posts/2025-9-10-why-procrastination-kills.md

 These last few sentences are entirely based on real-life experience in the workplace.
 My colleagues have always worked poorly, and mistakes have accumulated over the years, turning into decades.

-**Not only was there no desire to resolve the issue, there was not even any desire to learn how to resolve it.**
+<ins>Not only was there no desire to resolve the issue, there was not even any desire to learn how to resolve it.</ins>

 ## Why me?
 I didn't study to do better than this.
 And we have always done it this way in our company.